Showing posts with label INTERVIEW QUESTION. Show all posts

 Tuesday, July 16, 2024

-Real-Time Software Testing Interview Questions - Part 2
+Real-Time Software Testing Interview Questions and Answers – Part 2 (With Examples)

 1. Retesting - Testing only the affected area.